Sometimes faith in action starts early.

 Sharing his own vocation story, Father Kyle explained that he was in college when he felt a call to the priesthood.
 At first he didn’t believe it was real, he said, but today he wouldn’t give up his priestly vocation for anything.

 As part of the evening, students asked questions about religious life.
 Some of the topics included how a priest becomes pope, the differences between diocesan priests and religious communities, and the meaning of church symbols.
+Sister Anne also explained the various vocations in the church, including married and single life.

 Sharing these stories and talking about religious life can spawn interest in religious life and cause people – especially students – to contemplate their own call, Sister Anne said.